rosflight/rosflight_docs/docs/developer-guide/firmware/code-architecture.md

 # Code Architecture

-The firmware is divided into two main components: the _ROSflight library_, and a collection of _board implementations_.
+The firmware is divided into two main components: the _core library_, and a collection of _board implementations_.
 This division is intended to allow the same core flight code to run on any processor or platform, either an embedded flight controller or a desktop environment for a software-in-the-loop (SIL) simulation.
 The interface between these two components is called the _hardware abstraction layer_ (HAL).
 This architecture is illustrated in the following diagram:

 ![hardware abstraction layer](images/HAL.svg)

-## ROSflight Core Library
+## Firmware Core Library

-The ROSflight library consists of all the code in the `include` and `src` directories of the firmware repository.
+The firmware core library consists of all the code in the `include` and `src` directories of the firmware repository.
 This includes the code for what is termed the "flight stack," which consists of the core components (such as the estimator, controller, state manager, etc.) required for flight.
 It also includes the interface definition for the hardware abstraction layer, which is defined by the abstract `Board` class in `include/board.h`.
 The communications link (MAVLink) is also abstracted, with the interface defined by the `CommLink` class in `include/comm_link.h`.